 top of page

-This project began during my time stationed in Okinawa, Japan.
-I moved into an off-base house with a spacious deck overlooking the ocean, and I wanted outdoor furniture that could withstand typhoons without needing to be brought inside.
+Mustang Home Goods' origin story begins in Okinawa, Japan.
+While I was stationed there, I moved to an off-base house with a huge deck with an ocean sunset view.
+I wanted outdoor furniture that I could simply tie down for typhoons rather than needing to bring them inside.
 Just having a drill and a power sander at my disposal, I paid ¥7 per cut at a local hardware store to size 4x4s and 2x8s.
 I then assembled them into couches and benches, deliberately avoiding angled seats to prevent them from acting as wings in the strong winds.

 The overarching goal of this project is to create furniture that is comfortable, beautiful, and durable, all while minimizing ecological impact.
 This commitment encompasses the materials I use, harnessing solar energy to power my workshop, and ensuring that the pieces are of heirloom quality and style.